 Wood-burning stoves, like any other fuel-burning appliances, can cause carbon monoxide (CO) poisoning.
 If a wood-burning stove is improperly ventilated or installed, it can increase the amount of CO indoors.
 Be sure wood-burning stoves are properly adjusted and any ventilation systems are working properly and not blocked.

-- Q Can carbon monoxide poisoning be prevented?
+- Q Can carbon monoxide poisoning have complications?

 - Q Is carbon monoxide poisoning serious for adults?

 - Q How can I tell if I have carbon monoxide in my home?